Ujjalt/ujjaltimshina/_miscellaneous/test.md

   <h3 style="color: #2a5d9f; margin-top: 0;">Dinner at Flaming Oak, New Delhi</h3>

   <p>
-   It was taken after the completion of the B.Tech Linear Algebra course, for which I served as the lead TA under <strong>Dr. Subhajit Ghosechowdhury</strong> — someone who lives with genuine simplicity, carries deep humility,
-    and has remarkable knowledge.
+ It was taken after the completion of the B.Tech Linear Algebra course, for which I served as the lead TA under Dr. Subhajit Ghosechowdhury — someone who lives with genuine simplicity, carries deep humility, and has remarkable knowledge.
 His sincerity towards mathematics is rare and I'm trying hard to learn from him.

-He teaches quietly, listens with care, and speaks with an honesty that stays with you.
+I learned Functional Analysis from him, and I am now studying Reproducing Kernel Hilbert Spaces under his guidance.
+The way he explains ideas is gentle yet so clear, anyone who studies with him can feel his depth immediately.

+He worked under Prof. Louis de Branges at Purdue University on Löwner theory and other deep areas.
+I do not understand any of it right now, but I hope to one day.
+What inspires me most is that, despite all his knowledge and experience, he carries himself with so much simplicity and silence.
+And the kind of experience he has about what life truly is, and how one should live it, is remarkable.
+I feel comfortable sharing even my most confused or “stupid” thoughts with him, because after listening to him, those thoughts start becoming clearer, more concrete, and more correct.
+He never judges — he simply guides.
   </p>

   <div align="center">